Attract new audiences to your marketing website with pillar pages

 The pillar pages have been a part of our content strategy since the beginning; laying dormant within our sitemap.
 They weren’t scheduled to launch during our initial brand refresh because we wanted to see how well our website performed initially and what sort of customers were interested.
 Today, after some time, it’s time to introduce them as a new in-ward path to our website, getting a fresh set of traffic on our domain.

 The classic route Home - Overview page - Detail page has stood the test of time and still stands within our updated website.
 It works well for our target audience, design-minded individuals that want to work with Yummygum.
 The pillar pages on the other end are set up for those who don’t yet see themselves reflected in our portfolio, but we’d still be able to service them.
-As a digital agency in general, knowledge travels fast and we stay on top of industry trends ahead of the curve.
+As a digital product agency in general, knowledge travels fast and we stay on top of industry trends ahead of the curve.
 We’d like to inspire prospective clients with existing designs alongside newer possibilities, igniting that aha!-moment.

 Topics, clusters & forks